BlueEvilGFX/MC-Assets-Manager/addon_guide.md

 ## Settings
 <img align="right" src="./visuals/preferences_settings.png">

 You will find some main settings of McAM here.
+You can (de)activate the addon updater, the DLC update checker and the displaying of two DLC UIs in the n panel of McAM.
+It is also possible to open the filepaths to the users assets, presets and rigs directory.
+You can import and export your own assets as well.
+It will be saved to a zip file which can be used by any other user to add your assets to their own McAM storage.
+The implementation of the asset library has also its place here.
+You can create the specific library here if wanted.
 <br/><br/>
 <br/><br/>
 <br/><br/>